procount/pinn/README_PINN.md

 ## OS Boot Selector

 After multiple OSes have been installed, a boot selection dialog is presented to list all the installed OSes for the user to choose one to boot.
 PINN will remember this OS choice and boot this OS by default each time unless a different option is selected within a timeout of 10 seconds.
-It is possible to change this menu timeout by adding `bootmenutimeout=X` in the `recovery.cmdline` file, where `X` is the desired timeout in seconds.
+It is possible to change this menu timeout by adding `bootmenutimeout=X` in the `cmdline.txt` file, where `X` is the desired timeout in seconds.

 A Boot button has been added for easier selection with limited CEC TV remotes, mice or touchscreens.
 Also a Cancel button (Shortcut=Esc) is provided to boot back into PINN again.